 Based on the interviews and information you've gathered to date, rough out your stakeholder heat map below.
-Remember you can use different sized circles to show your largest and smallest groups and colour coding to show different group types explained in a key.
-Do a digital version of this once complete in either Powerpoint or Visio.
+Remember you can use different sized circles to show your largest and smallest groups and colour code to show different group types explained in a key.
+Do a digital version of this once complete, in either PowerPoint, Visio, Canva or any other clever visual tool you like to use!